SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 #### Using the Extension

 1. Visit any web pages and click ![SWAT icon](/swat/assets/images/extension.png) icon.
-2. An SHTML type file will be saved to your default download directory automatically.
+2. An SHTM type file will be saved to your default download directory automatically.

 ### Mozilla Firefox